Motorcycle frame: Carbon fibre

 In 1983, Armstrong motorcycles produced a 250cc Grand Prix motorcycle using a revolutionary carbon fiber frame.
 Following the technology being used by the Formula One industry, Armstrong designers Mike Eatough and Barry Hart created the first motorcycle using a carbon fiber frame to compete in Grand Prix racing.
+In 2020 Ducati introduced the Panigale V4 Superleggera featuring a carbon frame, carbon wheels and swingarm.